"What children don't realise is that marijuana is a gateway drug. It's the doorway to higher drugs.. says Suneel Vatsyayan

 Far away from Gurgaon, in the fields past Navi Mumbai, children, in school uniform, can occasionally be seen purchasing weed that is grown here, hidden from the authorities by the other crop growing around it.
 With prices as low as Rs 50 to Rs 100 a pop, it is hardly out of reach for these kids.

-In Bengaluru, Gambetta da Costa, co-founder of and Higher Power Foundation, is dealing with an unprecedented number of 10- to 16-year-olds who are doing cannabis and party drugs.
+In Bengaluru, Gambetta da Costa, co-founder of drug and alcohol rehabilitation centre Higher Power Foundation, is dealing with an unprecedented number of 10- to 16-year-olds who are doing cannabis and party drugs.
 "We take in 25 people at the most.
 Today, at least 10 of them, or 40 per cent, are children from primary and high school," he says.

 The harsh reality is that an increasing number of boys and girls, some as young as 11, are experimenting with cannabis which also goes by names like weed, pot, grass, herb and boom.
 Medicinal drugs and smelling agents like whiteners and nail paint removers that give a high are losing out to marijuana.